FilippoBovo/production-data-science/tutorial/d-iterate_to_product/README.md

 - Modular code is faster and easier to simplify and document.
 Simple and documented code, together with focussed analyses, lead to a work that is easier to read, understand and change, therefore, **boosting collaboration**.

-- By following the refactor-explore cycle, **the code is kept in a state that is quick to productionise**.
+- By following the explore-refactor cycle, **the code is kept in a state that is quick to productionise**.

 ## Data Pipeline